-HUD AND THE FHA
+HUD and the FHA

-The FHA or HUD 223(f) program was created for the refinancing or acquisition of multifamily properties.
+The FHA or HUD 223(f) program was created for the refinance or acquisition of multifamily properties.
 Many believe that HUD only focuses on Section 8 properties, subsidized housing, or low-income housing.
-In reality, the HUD 223(f) program insures loans for the full spectrum of market rate multifamily properties across the nation, with further considerations for low income housing, rental assistance, LIHTC, and so on.
+In reality, the HUD 223(f) program insures loans for the full spectrum of market-rate multifamily properties across the nation, with further considerations for low-income housing, rental assistance, LIHTC, and so on.

 The HUD and FHA insurance programs were created to ensure the ongoing availability of capital for the acquisition, rehabilitation, development and refinancing of all apartment properties.
-This includes market rate apartments, as well as affordable properties and subsidized housing.
+This includes market-rate apartments, as well as affordable properties and subsidized housing.

 HUD LOANS FOR MULTIFAMILY DEVELOPERS

-The FHA or HUD 221(d)(4) program insures multifamily developers building market rate, low-income, rental assistance and other multifamily developments.
+The FHA or HUD 221(d)(4) program insures multifamily developers building market-rate, low-income, rental assistance and other multifamily developments.
 Loans generally range from $2,000,000 to $100,000,000 or more.
 In general, there is no hard cap or bottom for the loan amounts.
 However, because of the costs involved with originating HUD-insured multifamily development loans, developers of smaller multifamily projects are often intimidated by this form of financing.
 Thankfully, the FHA has embraced change and new operational efficiencies over the years.
 Despite that, HUD 221(d)(4) loans can still take 8-12 months to close, and often require an experienced financial intermediary to assist throughout the entire process.

 AMORTIZATIONS AND MATURITIES

-FHA insured financing provides for the longest terms in the industry.
+FHA-insured financing provides for the longest terms in the industry.
 But something else also sets these loans apart: all FHA loans are fully amortizing, creating the longest amortizations in the industry and the most flexibility on debt service coverage ratios.
 Why?
 Longer amortizations mean lower payments.

 FHA-insured construction loans offer 40 years of fixed-rate financing plus up to 3 additional years of financing during the construction period.
 HUD 221(d)(4) provides one of the very few, if not the only, fixed-rate construction loans in the multifamily development business.
-Existing assets for purchase or refinance are similarly qualified to achieve very long term fully amortizing loans.
+Existing assets for purchase or refinance are similarly qualified to achieve very long term, fully-amortizing loans.
 For example, HUD 223(f) insured loans are fully amortizing for up to 35 years; provided the term and amortization does not exceed 75% of the property's remaining economic life.

 As industry professionals know, the longer the fixed rate, the higher the interest rate (except for in the case of an inverse yield curve).
-However, since they are government-insured FHA and HUD multifamily loans earn a AAA credit rating.
-This leads to rates that are lower than Fannie Mae and Freddie Mac 10-year fixed-rate loans.
+However, since they are government-insured, FHA and HUD multifamily loans earn a AAA credit rating.
+This leads to rates that are lower than Fannie Mae® and Freddie Mac® 10-year fixed-rate loans.

 For all the benefits of HUD-insured loans (rates, leverage, term, amortization, etc.) there are undoubtedly additional hurdles to overcome.
 However, in the case of 221(d)(4) and 223(f), the process is not as lengthy and difficult as it may have been in the past (provided you are represented by an experienced intermediary).

 HUD-insured loans require annual financial audits which may cost upwards of $2,500 per year.
 In addition, they take longer to close (223f loans may take 120 days, and 221d4 loans may take 10 months).
 Plus, there are more upfront costs and closing costs associated with the origination of HUD-insured loans.
-That said, a 223(f) insured loan isn't vastly different from originating a Fannie or Freddie multifamily loan.
+That said, a 223(f) insured loan isn't vastly different from originating a Fannie® or Freddie® multifamily loan.
 Other requirements involve things like:

 HUD multifamily loans such as the HUD 221(d)(4) and HUD 223(f) are also a great fit when combined with the Low-Income Housing Tax Credit (LIHTC) program, which offers investors a dollar-for-dollar federal tax credit in order to encourage investment in affordable properties.
 These loans also fit well with the Rental Assistance Demonstration (RAD) program, which allows properties using certain HUD legacy housing assistance programs to convert their properties to long-term Section 8 HAP (Housing Assistance Payment) contracts.

 HUD-insured loans may not be for everyone.
 They certainly are not for small balance loans (as fixed origination costs translate to higher costs when interpreted as a percentage of the loan amount).
-If your need for financing is time sensitive, an FHA insured multifamily loan may also not be the best fit.
+If your need for financing is time sensitive, an FHA-insured multifamily loan may also not be the best fit.
 In general, HUD-insured multifamily loans also do not fit the needs of merchant builders.